PrysPlugins/redirect-emails-on-staging/README.txt

 == Description ==

-When using the [Staging area](http://support.wpengine.com/staging/) on WP Engine, you may want to prevent the staging version of your site from sending emails to your site users.
+When using the [Staging site](http://support.wpengine.com/staging/) on WP Engine, you may want to prevent the staging version of your site from sending emails to your site users.
 This plugin redirects all emails to the site admin.

 This plugin should be activated on your Production site.
 Don't worry — it won't do anything *unless* it is active on Staging site.
+Once you create a new copy of your Staging site, the plugin will start taking effect there.

 This plugin is compatible with WordPress Multisite.
 If you're using it in a Multisite environment, it is recommended to either Network Activate the plugin, or follow the instructions for installing it to the `mu-plugins` directory.